Man in a hat and plaid shirt sitting with his dog overlooking the mountains

 4. Cozify your pet’s carrier crates

-Pack a travel pillow and blanket for the long ride to make your pet feel the most comfortable.
+Pack a travel pillow and blanket for the long ride to make your pet feel more comfortable.
 And if you need to place your pet in a crate for a flight, make sure it has a few creature comforts, like blankets or towels.
 Even in the car or for other methods of transportation it’s nice to be as relaxed and well-situated as possible.

 Two Yorkshire Terrier dogs in mini sunglasses sitting in a suitcase